2018 SPG Credit Card Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

-The Verdict: The Starwood Preferred Guest® Credit Card from American Express (American Express is a WalletHub partner) is the perfect travel companion for fans of hotel brands such as Westin, Sheraton, St. Regis and the seven other members of Starwood’s luxury lodging portfolio.
-The most striking feature of this card is the fact that its rewards currency, dubbed “Starpoints,” is worth nearly three times as much as Marriott’s and nearly five times as much as Hilton’s.
-So while the Starwood Preferred Guest® Credit Card’s 25,000-point initial bonus might not seem all that impressive, it’s actually worth an average of almost $650 in SPG reservations, according to WalletHub’s analysis of the Starwood Preferred Guest loyalty program.
+The Verdict: The Starwood Preferred Guest® Credit Card from American Express (American Express is a WalletHub partner) is the perfect travel companion for fans of hotel brands such as Westin, Sheraton, St. Regis and the seven other members of Starwood’s luxury lodging portfolio and, more recently, Marriott.

-All things considered, the Starwood Preferred Guest® Credit Card could yield the average person more than $2,000 in value over the first two years — according to our calculations — even considering the $95 annual fee that kicks in during year two.
+All things considered, the Starwood Preferred Guest® Credit Card from American Express could yield the average person around $1,800 in value over the first two years — according to our calculations — even considering the $95 annual fee that kicks in during year two.
 However, that assumes use of the card for all purchases, not just for hotel reservations.
-The card can still be valuable when used more selectively, but infrequent travelers must be careful, as Starpoints expire after 12 months of account inactivity.
+The card can still be valuable when used more selectively.